smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 The IBM i LSAM sets this SBMJOB parameter to MSGQ(SMADTA/SMAMSGQ), where SMADTA could be a different name of the database library in an alternate LSAM environment.

 In this example, when the LSAM submits the job where the program issues an inquiry message to the job completion message queue (before the job is completed), the default behavior of the LSAM was to receive the message and delete it from the message queue without considering that a response might be required to the inquiry.
 As a result, a *NULL response was sent to the program that issued the message.
 If the program command issuing the message was coded with restrictions on the values of a reply to the message, the IBM i system message processing routines rejected the reply and re-sent the message to the LSAM's job completion message queue.
-A tight system logic loop was generated, flooding either the LSAM job completion message queue or the OpCon/xps SAM log files, and creating a severe performance impact on the IBM i partition.
+A tight system logic loop was generated, flooding either the LSAM job completion message queue or the OpCon SAM log files, and creating a severe performance impact on the IBM i partition.

 To prevent the system message processing loop, the LSAM Parameters option for using message management with job completion messages must be set to Y=yes.
 It is also necessary to add a message response rule to the LSAM's Message Management Parameters master file that will match the inquiry message and cause an appropriate response to be provided.
 :::